TranPhucVinh/C/Physical layer/Thread/README.md

 The implementation of threads and processes differs between systems, like in MCU and OS, but in most cases a thread is a component of a process.
 Multiple threads can exist within one process, executing concurrently and sharing resources such as memory.

+A thread has its own:
+* Thread ID
+* Stack and local variables
-Threads implemented in Unix are POSIX threads.

-``pthreads`` is C POSIX threads library.
+Threads implemented in Unix are POSIX threads. ``pthreads`` is C POSIX threads library.

 Compile: ``gcc test.c -lpthread``